ev-map/EVMap/README.md

 `app/src/main/res/values`.
 You can find more information on which API keys are necessary for which features and how they can be obtained in our [documentation page](doc/api_keys.md).

-There are three different build flavors, `googleNormal`, `fossNormal` and `googleAutomotive`.
+There are four different build flavors, `googleNormal`, `fossNormal`, `googleAutomotive`, and `fossAutomotive`.

 - The `foss` variants only use OSM data and should run on most Android devices, even without Google Play Services.
-    - `fossNormal` is intended to run on smartphones and tablets, and also includes the Android Auto app for use on the car display (however for that to work, the Android Auto app is necessary, which in turn does require Google Play Services).
+    - `fossNormal` is intended to run on smartphones and tablets, and also includes the Android Auto app for use on the car display (however Android Auto may not work if the app is not installed from Google Play, see https://github.com/ev-map/EVMap/issues/319).
     - `fossAutomotive` can be installed directly on [Android Automotive OS (AAOS)](https://source.android.com/docs/automotive/start/what_automotive) headunits without Google services.